-Under the TCPA, the FCC, along with the Federal Trade Commission (FTC), established a national Do-Not-Call list.
-Placing your home or personal wireless number on the list prohibits telemarketers from calling, unless you have given them your prior expressed permission to call, or they are exempt from the rules.
+Placing your home or personal wireless number on the national Do-Not-Call list prohibits telemarketers from calling - even when they do not use autodialers or prerecorded messages - unless you have given them your prior express written permission to call, or they are exempt from the rule.
 To register a number, go to www.donotcall.gov.

 Federal Communications Commission